Need to talk? Call 1800 882 436.

 Surgical options

-There are several surgical options to treat fibroids.
+There are different surgical options to treat fibroids:

-• Hysterectomy, where the uterus is completely removed.
+• Hysterectomy is when the uterus is completely removed.

 Can fibroids affect my fertility and pregnancy?

-Most women with fibroids have normal fertility and pregnancy outcomes.
-Only certain types of fibroids will have an impact on getting pregnant or delivery.
-In pregnancy, if uterine fibroids are present and large, they can impact on the position of the baby and limit their ability to move freely.
+Many people with fibroids have normal fertility and pregnancy outcomes.
+Only certain types of fibroids will affect getting pregnant or birth.
+For example, large fibroids may change the baby's position and ability to move freely.

 Speak to a maternal child health nurse